nickmellor/ci-monitor/README.rst

   - configuration needs love:
     * more cascading defaults needed (cf schedules)
     * more robust and informative when parts of config are missing
-    * listeners and indicators should use a method to retrieve a setting, not dict syntax (e.g. would enable better error-handling)
+    * listeners and indicators should use a method to retrieve a setting, not dict syntax (would enable better error-handling)

 indicator (class):
-  - loads "monitors" and schedules them based on YAML config file
+  - loads "listeners" and schedules them based on YAML config file
-  - polls for results from monitors
+  - polls results from listeners
   - communicates results on (logging, sounds, traffic light etc.)
   - modularising this part of the app is in progress
   - logging needs attention-- dropped out of submodules